 The RX L 450h hasn’t been crash-tested by Euro NCAP, but the five-seat RX 450h was awarded a maximum five-star safety rating in 2015.
 The scores were impressive across the board: 91% and 82% for adult and child occupant protection respectively, 79% for pedestrian safety, and 77% for passive and active safety technologies.
 As of January 2022, however, that rating has expired, so it's no longer comparable to the five-star rating of newer models.

 Regardless of the trim level, the RX L 450h offers a host of standard safety equipment, including 10 airbags and the Lexus Safety System, featuring adaptive cruise control, lane-departure warning, lane-keeping assistance, traffic-sign recognition, automatic high beams and sway warning alert.

-Upgrading to the top-spec Takumi edition adds blind-spot monitoring with rear cross-traffic alert and a panoramic view monitor.
-This is a boon when manoeuvering into a parking space, as the RX L 450h is a long car and it’s very difficult to see out of the back.
+Upgrading to the Premium Sport Edition adds blind-spot monitoring with rear cross-traffic alert, while the top-spec Takumi trim level also gets a panoramic view monitor.
+This is a boon when manoeuvring into a parking space, as the RX L 450h is a long car and it’s very difficult to see out of the back.
 The bird’s-eye view makes reversing into a space easy.

 In This Review

 - 1VerdictThe Lexus RX L 450h adds an extra two seats and a larger boot, making the SUV even more appealing for large families

 - 2MPG & CO2 emissionsThe Lexus RX L 450h offers similar fuel economy to many of its plug-in hybrid rivals in real-world conditions